openego/eTraGo/doc/howToUse.rst

 the preferred python-editor.
 Here parameters, calculation methods and scenario settings are set in a python dictionary called 'args'.
-To run the desired calculation, it is crucial to understand these parameters, since for particular cases some of them contradict the usage of others.
+To run the desired calculation, it is crucial to understand these parameters.
+In addition, some of them contradict the usage of others.
 You find the documentation of all defined parameters from the 'args' here:
 :func:`etrago.appl.run_etrago`.